Engoo Blog Travel & Fun

 Commercials

-It is common for new products, apps and other services to debut in a commercial during the game.
+It's common for new products, films, apps and other services to debut in a commercial during the game.
 The first Apple computer had a famous commercial that played nationally during Super Bowl XVIII in 1984.

-These days, Super Bowl commercials are often funny, shocking or very strange, and are designed to create excitement and discussions on social media.
+Super Bowl commercials are often funny, shocking or very strange, and they are designed to create excitement and interest on social media.

 The Big Game